-Recent events in Canada and abroad have prompted individuals and organizations alike to consider ways in which they can re-double efforts to help combat systemic societal racism and discrimination, and further advance diversity & inclusion.
+Recent events in Canada and abroad have prompted individuals and organizations alike to consider ways in which they can re-double efforts to help combat systemic societal racism and discrimination, and further advance equity, diversity, and inclusion.
 A key component of these efforts is education, including a commitment to gain a greater understanding of Indigenous people and their history.

 In view of that, we are pleased to offer our highly regarded virtual seminar entitled Full Circle: A History of Indigenous and Non-Indigenous Relations in Canada.
 Developed and presented by members of Gowling WLG's award-winning Indigenous Law Group, this presentation was originally produced for Gowling WLG professionals and staff, and has now been adapted for the legal teams, executives and employees of our valued clients.